Developer Guide

 - User enters the

-command, and the user input is taken intoLogicManager#execute(String commandText)
+done INDEXcommand, and the user input is taken intoLogicManager#execute(String commandText). -

 If the task index is valid, the task’s done status is retrieved and marked as done.
 This operation is exposed in the Task class as